Skip to main content

 Hosting Scouts and/or Guides from abroad in the UK homes is a permitted, although group hosted is preferable and recommended.
 Those who wish to undertake home hospitality must follow the requirements in POR 9.4.

-This form must be completed and signed by all parties involved, this includes the UK Leader in Charge, host family members and the host Commissioner.
+A UK Volunteer in Charge must support the process of checking that the UK host families and accommodation is appropriate.
+A host agreement must be completed and signed by all parties involved, this includes the UK Volunteer in Charge, host family members and the host Lead Volunteer.

 When looking for suitable host families consider the following: